How to Use Your Private DigitalOcean Container Registry with Docker and Kubernetes

 Obtain credentials from the control panel and upload them manually to the cluster.
 To download credentials from the control panel, navigate to the registry page.
 Then, click Download Docker Credentials to download the credentials as a JSON file.

 Once you have the credentials on your machine, upload them to your cluster as a secret.
-Here, we’ve named the secret do-registry
+This example names the secret

 .
 There are two ways to do this: